-Pacific Pearl has something for everyone in the entertainment department.
-Daytime activities range from a martini mixology class and wine-tastings to scrapbooking and ballroom dance classes.
+Pacific Pearl has something for everyone.
+Daytime activities run the gamut from a martini mixology class and wine tastings to scrapbooking and ballroom dance classes.
 There are also karaoke, trivia and bingo almost every day somewhere onboard.
-On sea days especially, the daily itinerary is packed with interesting activities, and the outdoor big-screen on the pool deck, which is largely used for broadcasting movies, full-length concerts, and live sports -- including rugby league AFL during the season -- has proven to be such a hit that one was recently installed on Pacific Dawn during a major refurbishment.
+On sea days especially, the daily itinerary is packed with interesting and fun things to do, and the outdoor big screen located on the pool deck forward is where you'll catch movies, full-length concerts or live sports, including rugby league and AFL during the season.
+The ship also broadcasts major international sporting events, such as the recent FIFA World Cup.

-Pacific Pearl's bars also have a variety of live music entertainment nightly, including the ship's band and acts like a singing duo or crooning pianist.
-The highlight of the ship's performances is Pacific Cirque, a highly talented young acrobatic troupe hailing from Colombia.
-They put on a floating circus of juggling, fire-eating and daring acrobatics very much in the Cirque du Soleil style.
-It's a spectacular show, whether performed indoors or out.
-In fact, a special outdoor venue on Deck 12 is set up especially for them.
+Pacific Pearl's bars also have a variety of live music entertainment nightly.
+The highlight of the ship's performances, however, is Pacific Cirque, a highly talented young acrobatic troupe hailing from Colombia.
+They put on a show of juggling, fire eating and daring acrobatics, very much in the Cirque du Soleil style, which is spectacular, whether performed indoors and out.
+In fact, a special outdoor venue on Deck 12 was built especially for them.

 Another popular entertainment feature of a P&O cruise is the theme night, such as island night, country and western night or '60's rock 'n' roll night.
 It's not only an excuse for passengers to dress up but also to get involved in a variety of fun activities, such as country and western line dancing, dressing up in Hawaiian shirts and sarongs and having their photographs taken in costume.
 P&O has expanded these to be featured on shorter cruises; dressing up is optional, and you can buy clothes and accessories from the onboard shops if you don't want to bring your own.